CoolONEOfficial/vkontakter-vapor-middleware/README.md

-# telegrammer-vapor-middleware
+# vkontakter-vapor-middleware

-This is addition for Telegrammer, which allows to use it as Middleware for Vapor based application.
+This is addition for Vkontakter, which allows to use it as Middleware for Vapor based application.